Venezuela revokes Brazil's custody of diplomatic mission that's housing 6 Maduro opponents

 On Saturday, Milei’s government blasted Venezuela’s “unilateral action.”
 It also expressed gratitude for Brazil’s continued representation of its interests, indicating it wasn’t in any rush to find a replacement.

-In a statement, the foreign ministry said any attempt to raid its ambassadorial residence, and “kidnap” its asylees, would be condemned by the international community.
+In a statement, the foreign ministry said any attempt to raid its ambassadorial residence and “kidnap” its asylum seekers would be condemned by the international community.

 “Actions like these reinforce the conviction that in Maduro’s Venezuela the fundamental rights of human beings are not respected,” the foreign ministry said.

-Brazil has also refused to recognize Maduro as the victor, demanding instead that authorities release a breakdown of results, as is customary in Venezuelan elections.
+Brazil has also refused to recognize Maduro as the victor in the presidential election, demanding instead that authorities release a breakdown of results, as is customary in Venezuelan elections.

 But unlike Milei, a strident conservative ideologue, President Luiz Inacio Lula da Silva has gingerly tried to avoid antagonizing Maduro to give space for a regional reconciliation effort led by him and fellow leftist leaders from Colombia and Mexico.